 The application form requires applicants to provide information on the legal establishment of the applying entity, as well as the identification of directors, officers, partners, and major shareholders of that entity.
+The names and positions of individuals included in the application will be published as part of the application; other information collected about the individuals will not be published.

 Background screening at both the entity level and the individual level will be conducted for all applications to confirm eligibility.
 This inquiry is conducted on the basis of the information provided in questions 1-11 of the application form.
+ICANN may take into account information received from any source if it is relevant to the criteria in this section.